Friends Star Mike Hagerty Dead at 67 - E! Online

 Hollywood is mourning the death of Mike Hagerty.

-The actor, best known for his work on Friends and Somebody Somewhere, died on May 5 in Los Angeles at age 67.
+The actor, best known for his work on Friends and Somebody Somewhere, died on May 5 in Los Angeles at the age of 67.
 His cause of death is unknown at this time.

 His former co-star Bridget Everett confirmed the news when she posted a tribute on Instagram.